-- I. GAY AND LESBIAN PEOPLE HAVE BEEN SUBJECT TO WIDESPREAD AND SIGNIFICANT DISCRIMINATION IN THE UNITED STATES. - A. The Historical Roots of Discrimination Against Gay People
+I. GAY AND LESBIAN PEOPLE HAVE BEEN SUBJECT TO WIDESPREAD AND SIGNIFICANT DISCRIMINATION IN THE UNITED STATES.

+A. The Historical Roots of Discrimination Against Gay People

-The first American laws against sex between men were rooted in early settlers' understanding of ancient Judeo-Christian prohibitions against sodomy and "unnatural acts."
+The first laws against sex between men in the American colonies were rooted in early settlers' understanding of ancient Judeo-Christian prohibitions against sodomy and "unnatural acts."
 Some Puritan New England colonies quoted scripture in their laws, while the southern and middle colonies generally drew on the secular laws against "buggery" enacted by the English Reformation Parliament of 1533.

-William Eskridge, Jr., Law and the Construction of the Closet: American Regulation of Same-Sex Intimacy, 1880-1946, 82 Iowa L. Rev. 1007, 1012-13 (1997).
-Puritan clergy condemned the "unnatural uncleanness . . . when men with men commit filthiness, and women with women," but "sodomy" and "buggery" were not equivalent to today's "homosexual conduct," and colonial laws penalized many other forms of non-procreative sexual behavior.
+William Eskridge, Jr., Law and the Construction of the Closet: American Regulation of Same-Sex Intimacy, 1880-1946, 82 IOWA L. REV. 1007, 1012-13 (1997).

+"Sodomy" did not mean precisely the same thing as today's "homosexual conduct," and colonial laws penalized many other forms of non-procreative sexual behavior.
+But Puritan clergy vigorously condemned the "unnatural uncleanness when men with men commit filthiness, and women with women," in part because they worried that all people were subject to such temptations.
 Richard Godbeer, "The Cry of Sodom": Discourse, Intercourse, and Desire in Colonial New England, 52 WILLIAM & MARY Q. 259, 264-265 (1995).